 Carrie Fisher Had Cocaine and Opiates in Her System at Time of Death

+Carrie Fisher attends 'Gravity' premiere and Opening Ceremony during The 70th Venice International Film Festival at Sala Grande on Aug.
+28, 2013 in Venice, Italy.
 Despite the substances discovered through toxicology tests, the medical examiner said it was unclear how much of a role those played in her death.
-Carrie Fisher had cocaine and opiates in her system when she died of a heart attack last December, according to a coroner's report obtained by The Hollywood Reporter .

 |Title